Asaph Hall: Discovery of Phobos and Deimos

-During Mars' closest approach in 1877, Hall was encouraged by Angeline Stickney, his wife, to search for the Martian moons.
-His calculations have shown that the orbit should be very close to the planet.
+During Mars's closest approach in 1877, Hall was encouraged by Angeline Stickney, his wife, to search for the Martian moons.
+His calculations had shown that the orbit should be very close to the planet.
 Hall wrote "The chance of finding a satellite appeared to be very slight, so that I might have abandoned the search had it not been for the encouragement of my wife."

 Asaph Hall discovered Deimos on August 12, 1877 at about 07:48 UTC and Phobos on August 18, 1877, at the US Naval Observatory in Washington, D.C., at about 09:14 GMT (contemporary sources, using the pre-1925 astronomical convention that began the day at noon, give the time of discovery as 11 August 14:40 and 17 August 16:06 Washington mean time respectively).
 At the time, he was deliberately searching for Martian moons.
 Hall had previously seen what appeared to be a Martian moon on August 10, but due to bad weather, he could not definitively identify them until later.

 Hall recorded his discovery of Phobos in his notebook as follows:

 Hall retired from the Navy in 1891.
 He became a lecturer in celestial mechanics at Harvard University in 1896, and continued to teach there until 1901.